 Most of us know how painful break ups can be, but for some the break up can be so powerful that they feel some how stuck, sometimes for years.
 They want to move their life forward, but they don’t know how.
 They have thoughts that swing from maybe their partner was always wrong for them, to not being able to see a future without them, no matter what they have done.
 Plus to add to the confusion the thoughts and feelings change every day.

-It’s like logic is saying one thing, but the feelings are not matching, and the feelings seem to win the battle every time.
+It’s like logic is saying one thing, but the feelings do not match, and the feelings seem to win the battle every time.

 Some may think that the partner that left them was their only chance for love, in this place they can do almost anything to get their partner back, resulting in them disrespecting themselves further confirming their lack of self worth and pushing them further in to depressive states.